 Model provides the ability to determine shifts in associations over different conditions; gives insight into how taxa may adapt and perform various, context dependent functions

 ***singletons allow for characterization of metabolically independent microbes, with diet specific changes; changes in communities – see what’s significantly affected by diet; saw changes in Akkermansia related communities, potentially due to cross-feeding or changes in host mucosal layer; increased associations of turici on hf and lacto on lp may be due to a switch to cross feeding when resources not available in diet…

-On both simulated and real data, our method performed on par or outperformed current state-of-the-art methods.
-Our model introduced several innovations that allow it to outperform previous methods.
-Our model recovered associated pairs of microbes better than previous methods.
-This is likely in part due to MCSPACE modeling multi-way associations.
-For pairwise methods to capture these associations, they need to independently test for every pair in a multi-way associated group, lowering statistical power.
-Additionally, MCSPACE's direct modeling of count data likely confers an advantage.
-Unlike methods that binarize data, essentially discarding valuable information, MCSPACE directly models sequencing counts, which has been demonstrated to offer enhanced predictive capabilities [53].[53, 54][37]
+…discussion -> A60 decreased from *** in S1 to *** in HF.
+The large presence of this assemblage, containing mainly Turicibacter Otu3, suggests Turicibacter may be largely metabolically independent and largely specifically affected by HF (and HFHF, little associations on LP)

+…Discussion -> Akkermansia hfhf: , potentially indicating metabolic independence …relevance***

+***cite, upper GI, likely absorbs protein.
+Large dominance in singleton assemblage on other diets, shows that it might be more isolated, and maintaining this isolation downstream. ***in discussion, may be gaining associations due to lacking resources from diet; potentially cross-feeding?... mcspace allows use to construct such hypotheses…

+***add refs with Akkermansia and fiber, mucosal layer…; link to diet table…; HF associated with thinning of mucosal layer, due to other taxa swiching, cellulose increase Akkermansia; as well as fiber (maybe indirectly)…; turici and lacto requiring others when not getting resources from diet…

 [***condense] Furthermore, our direct modeling of temporal dynamics and perturbations aides in interpreting results and is missing from existing models.
 This capability allows direct tracking of assemblages across time and different environmental conditions or perturbations, which is essential for elucidating microbial interactions.
 Moreover, this feature increases statistical power by using the entire dataset rather than training on one time-point or condition at a time.
 To demonstrate the utility of our approach in uncovering biologically meaningful and relevant insights into the spatial-temporal dynamics of the mammalian gut microbiome, we applied our model framework to two datasets: a previous time-series study of the human gut microbiome, and a new dataset tracking microbial co-localization changes in the murine gut due to three different dietary perturbations and over time.
 In the human gut microbiome, we found many biologically relevant assemblages displaying robust multi-way associations.
 By capturing multi-way spatial co-localizations, our method provides a more complete picture of co-localization dynamics as compared to approaches that only consider pairwise associations.